 What we don’t: Cotton-heavy build limits the shorts’ backcountry appeal.

 Athleisure brand Vuori is a relative newcomer to the outdoor scene, but many folks (ourselves included) love the balance of fashion and function.
 True to form, their Ripstop Short here is easily one of the most stylish options on the market, combining super durable materials and practical storage (two zippered pockets) in a modern and good-looking package.
-In a departure from standard nylon and polyester constructions, the Ripstop’s cotton-heavy build does limit its backcountry appeal—we don’t advise bringing the shorts along on multi-day outings into the wilderness or into unpredictable weather (Colorado’s notorious mid-day thunderstorms, for instance).
+In a departure from standard nylon and polyester constructions, the Ripstop’s cotton-heavy build does limit its backcountry appeal—we don’t advise bringing these shorts along on multi-day outings into the wilderness or into unpredictable weather (Colorado’s notorious mid-day thunderstorms, for instance).
 But the Ripstop Short excels as a summer day hiker and easily pulls double duty for everyday wear (the shorter 9-in. inseam helps), which is a winning combination for many.

 Comfort is another highlight of the Vuori Ripstop Short’s design (and many cotton pants in general).
 It can’t match the mobility of performance options like the Patagonia Quandary, prAna Stretch Zion, or Outdoor Research Ferrosi above, but the touch of elastane (2%) and gusseted crotch offer enough give for most activities.
 We also found the unique waistband design—including a button, zippered fly, exterior drawstring, and elastic along the perimeter— to be very functional for dialing in fit.
 The biggest deterrent for many will be the lack of performance chops: Cotton doesn’t breathe all that well and holds onto moisture when wet, which is a bad combination for high exertion and warmer temperatures.
 But the Ripstop Short has its place as a casual option that can hold its own on easy to moderate day hikes, and we certainly appreciate the toughness and confidence-inspiring build quality.

-See the Men's Vuori Ripstop Short
+See the Vuori Ripstop Short

 10. Fjallraven Abisko Shorts ($110)